 - We specifically use the terminology "workers in health care settings" and not "health care workers" because health agencies should consider the full spectrum of workers who might fit these conditions.
 Health care agencies should consider all types of staff (e.g., contracted, part-time, unpaid/volunteer) and the spectrum of staff who provide services (e.g., ambulatory, direct patient care, support services).
-ACIP provides similar guidance regarding defining healthcare personnel. - Special attention should be paid to workers in health care settings who are at high risk of exposure and may have inconsistent or limited use of PPE as well as those working in settings with inadequate environmental controls for recommended air exchange.
+ACIP provides similar guidance regarding defining healthcare personnel.1 - Specifically, for caregivers: eligible caregivers (licensed, unlicensed, paid, unpaid, formal, or informal) who support the daily, functional and health needs of another individual who is at high risk for COVID-19 illness due to advanced age, long-term physical condition, co-morbidities, or development or intellectual disability.
+For the caregiver to be eligible, the care recipient: - o Must be someone who needs caregiving support for their daily, functioning, and health needs - o Can be an adult or minor child.
+For dependent minor children, the caregiver is eligible if that child has an underlying health condition or disability that puts them at high risk for severe COVID-19 illness.
+For example: a caregiver of a minor child with Down syndrome. - Special attention should be paid to workers in health care settings who are at high risk of exposure and may have inconsistent or limited use of PPE as well as those working in settings with inadequate environmental controls for recommended air exchange.